Enhancing AI and Dynamical Subseasonal Forecasts with Probabilistic Bias Correction: Methods

 \subsection{AI Weather Quest evaluation}

 For each target weather variable and model, \cref{fig:aiwq} reports the AI Weather Quest leaderboard scores for the September-October-November contest season~\citep{ecmwf2026aiweatherquestleaderboard}.
-The Quest scored each model against ERA5-T ground truth \citep{hersbach2020era5} using the period-aggregated RPSS,

-across all Monday target dates $\testset$ from September 1, 2025 -- November 24, 2025 (inclusive) for week 3 and from September 8, 2025 -- December 1, 2025 (inclusive) for week 4.
+The Quest scored each model against ERA5-T ground truth \citep{hersbach2020era5} using the RPSS across all Monday target dates $\testset$ from September 1, 2025 -- November 24, 2025 (inclusive) for week 3 and from September 8, 2025 -- December 1, 2025 (inclusive) for week 4.